 Every incident created on Rootly can be marked with a set of properties.
-These properties can either be built-in or a customer property.
-Incident properties play a key role during incident management as they
+These properties can either be built-in or custom.
+Incident properties play a key role during incident management as they:

 • help characterize each incident (e.g. kind = normal)